 Our objectives are to obtain reasonable assurance about whether the financial statements of the Company as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditors' report that includes our opinion.
 Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with approved standards on auditing in Malaysia and International Standards on Auditing will always detect a material misstatement when it exists.
 Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these financial statements.

 INDEPENDENT AUDITORS' REPORT TO THE MEMBERS OF AIA PUBLIC TAKAFUL BHD.
-(CONTINUED)
+(CONTINUED) (Incorporated in Malaysia) (Company No. 201101007816 (935955-M))

 REPORT ON THE AUDIT OF THE FINANCIAL STATEMENTS (CONTINUED)